 Seeking professional help

-It is particularly important to reach out to your GP or other mental health professional, if you notice your mood is down for more than two weeks, your anxiety is stopping you from going outside the house or doing things you need to do, you have feelings of guilt or hopelessness, or thoughts of suicide, self-harm or harming your baby.
+It is particularly important to reach out to your GP or other mental health professional if you notice your mood is down for more than two weeks, your anxiety is stopping you from going outside the house or doing things you need to do, you have feelings of guilt or hopelessness, or thoughts of suicide, self-harm or harming your baby.

-There are some excellent evidence-based psychological therapies that can help manage the symptoms of burnout, Cognitive Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are among the most common.
-There are online resources and self help books which use these therapies to help you put strategies in place.
-In some cases, feelings of burnout can lead into a possible depression or anxiety disorder, so your GP may discuss the use of medication to help you before using psychological therapeutic strategies.
+There are some excellent evidence-based psychological therapies that can help manage the symptoms of burnout.
+Cognitive Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are among the most common.
+Some of these are available as online resources and self-help books which use these therapies to help you put strategies in place, but psychologists and counsellors can also help to get you started on the right track.

 If your feelings of burnout have had an impact on your relationship with your partner and communication has become difficult, it can also be useful to access relationship counselling to work through these issues with the support of a professional.

 With so much support out there, we understand sometimes it can be overwhelming to try and find the right place to get help.
-The ForWhen helpline (1300 24 23 22) is a great place to start.
+The ForWhen helpline 1300 24 23 22] is a great place to start.
 We’re a national navigation service that is here to listen to you, understand how you’re feeling and connect you to the right local supports that best match your needs.

 Feelings of parental burnout are common and can be overcome